atgreen/red-light-green-light/README.md

 `PASS` contains matchers for known test passes.
 These are removed from the test results.

-Any remaining entries in the test results are recorded as UNKNOWN.
+Any remaining entries in the test results are recorded as `UNKNOWN`.
-`rlgl` interprets these as failures, but they are reported as UNKNOWN in order aim for 100% coverage of the `PASS`/`FAIL` scans.
+`rlgl` interprets these as failures, but they are reported as `UNKNOWN` in order aim for 100% coverage of the `PASS`/`FAIL` scans.

 The `XFAIL`, `FAIL`, `PASS` files are maintained in a git repo.
-The git repo (and credentials) are identified by the policy ID.
 Changing policy requires modifying the policy in git, which is logged and auditable.

 In addition to this simple test evaluation service, the server can report on which policies have received green lights for each Player